Report Reveals 19,961 Afghan Refugees Children Living In Capital - UrduPoint

 The said report was titled as "Inquiry on Street Children living in ICT and Challenges" the report was forwarded by Ombudsman.

 An overwhelming majority of them reached Pakistan through alternative channels were unregistered asylum seekers.
 Some were found to have just a pre-screening issued by an NGO in 2020.
-However, no processes seem to have taken place, said in a report.
+However, no processing seemed to have taken place, said a report.